KaleaPorter/cse15l-lab-reports/LabReport1.md

 **`cd` Directory Argument**
 ![Image](cdDir.png)
-- `cd` with directory argument:  The working directory was `home`when the `cd` command was run.
+- `cd` with directory argument:  The working directory was `home` when the `cd` command was run.
 When I used the `lecture1/` directory as the argument, the program changed the directory to `lecture1/`. `cd` successfully changes the directory to the directory I inputted, and this is shown on `[user@sahara ~/lecture1]`.

 **`cd` File Argument**
 ![Image](cdFile.png)
 - `cd` with file argument: The working directory was `lecture1` when I inputted the `messages/en-us.txt` message file as an argument.
-This caused an error in the terminal.
+This caused an error in the terminal, shown as `bash: cd: messages/en-us.txt: Not a directory`.
 Since a file is not a directory because it cannot hold any files within it, `cd` cannot change the directory to the message file.
 This error is shown by a printed statement letting the user know that the argument was not a directory, and `cd` will not work.

 **`ls` No Argument**
 ![Image](lsNoArg.png)

 - `ls` with no argument - `ls` lists out the files and folders in the current directory.
 In this case, the working directory is `home` and there is only one folder in `home` titled `lecture1`, and this is outputted in the terminal.

 **`ls` Directory Argument**
 ![Image](lsDir.png)

 - `ls` with a directory argument - The working directory is still the home directory.
 When I use the directory `lecture1` as an argument, `ls` lists out the files and folders in the `lecture1` directory.
 These include `Hello.class`, `Hello.java`, `message`, and `README`.
 The `Hello.class` file came from compiling `Hello.java` earlier in the lab.
+Another observation I found is that folders are shown as blue when listed out, whereas files are shown as regular color and font.

 **`ls` File Argument**
 ![Image](lsFile.png)